fossabot/self/README.md

 We are actively looking for contributors.
 Please check the [open issues](https://github.com/selfxyz/self/issues) if you don't know were to start!
 We offer bounties for any significant contribution.

+We work from [dev](https://github.com/selfxyz/self/tree/dev) branch so please base your changes on it and open your PRs against it.

 ## Contact us

 Contact me [@FlorentTavernier](https://t.me/FlorentTavernier) on telegram for any feedback or questions.